Elderbazy1/Graduation-Project/README.md

 Private Messages:

-Users can send private messages to each other in a private chat.
+-Users can send private messages to each other in a private chat.

-Each private message is visible only to the sender and recipient, making communication private.
+-Each private message is visible only to the sender and recipient, making communication private.

-Modern encryption algorithms are used to ensure the privacy of messages between users.
+-Modern encryption algorithms are used to ensure the privacy of messages between users.
 This includes AES, the Advanced Encryption Standard.

 ![image](https://github.com/Elderbazy1/Graduation-Project/assets/129333030/5e41c1a5-5e07-462b-a9a9-49cdfa45d8dc)